Liberian national transitional government: Post-Cotonou negotiations on the seating of LNTG

 After the signing of the Cotonou Peace Accord, the actual installation of the new government suffered significant delays due to various squabbles over government posts.
 Eight months would pass before the transitional legislature would hold its first meeting.
 Effectively IGNU continued to operate whilst the disputes were taking place over LNTG posts.
 On August 16, 1993, the Liberian factions, holding a meeting in Cotonou, elected Bismarck Kuyon (the erstwhile Interim Legislative Assembly speaker) of IGNU as the chairman of the Council of State.
 Dorothy Musuleng-Cooper (NPFL, the erstwhile NPRAG Education Minister) and Mohammed Sheriff (ULIMO) were elected the vice chairs of the Council of State.
 Other Council of State members were David Kpomakpor (IGNU, a former justice of the Supreme Court of Liberia) and Thomas Ziah (ULIMO).
 The UNOMIL observer mission arrived in Liberia in September 1993.

 On October 20, 1993, NPFL removed Musuleng-Cooper from her post as vice chairperson of the Council of State, and was replaced by Isaac Musa.

 On November 3, 1993, the three signatories met once again in Cotonou.
 The delegations held 3 days of talks there, after which the factions had agreed on the repartition of posts in the Council of State, Supreme Court, Electoral Commission, Legislature and 13 out of the 17 ministerial posts.
-But no agreement was reach on the ministerial portfolios for Foreign Affairs, Justice, Finance and Defense, and negotions broke down.
+But no agreement was reach on the ministerial portfolios for Foreign Affairs, Justice, Finance and Defense, and negotiations broke down.
 Frustrated by the lack of progress President Soglo ordered the delegations to leave Cotonou at once and issued a 10-day ultimatum to the Liberian factions to resolve the outstanding issues.

 The IGNU President Sawyer opposed moving forward with installing the LNTG until disarmament of factions had begun.
 The Council of State chairman Kuyon would begin to distance himself from IGNU, moving towards a position of allowing installation of LNTG without the fulfillment of the preconditions of disarmament.
-On November 15, 1993, IGNU removed Kuyon from the Council of State, and replaced him on the Council by Philip A. Z. Banks, III (IGNU Justice Minister).
+On November 15, 1993, IGNU removed Kuyon from the Council of State, and replaced him on the council by Philip A. Z. Banks, III (IGNU Justice Minister).
 The removal of Kuyon was met with protest from NPFL, ULIMO and sections within IGNU.
-Subsequently a new INGU nominee, law professor David Kpomakpor, was named as the new Council of State chairman.
+Subsequently, a new INGU nominee, law professor David Kpomakpor, was named as the new Council of State chairman.